-Global environmental threats have suddenly become part of our everyday life, both in the form of news on natural disasters in different parts of the world and through a series of new scientific discoveries.
-Scientific knowledge about our planet a s a system in which there is an interplay between the atmosphere, oceans, and land surfaces has increased dramatically in recent decades, In step with that development it is becoming progressively clearer that our political and economic systems must take these global challenges seriously.
+Global environmental threats have suddenly become part of our everyday life, both in the form of news about natural disasters in different parts of the world and through a series of new scientific discoveries.
+Scientific knowledge about our planet as a system in which there is interplay between the atmosphere, oceans and land surfaces has increased dramatically in recent decades.
+In step with that development it is becoming progressively clearer that our political and economic systems must take these global challenges seriously.

-Sustainable development was launched 20 years ago as society’s response to both to conventional social problems, such as poverty, conflicts and ill-health, and how to the new global environmental problems, such as climate change, the loss of biological diversity, water shortage and changes in land-use.
+Sustainable development was launched 20 years ago as society’s response both to conventional social problems, such as poverty, conflicts and ill-health, and to the new global environmental problems, such as climate changes, the loss of biological diversity, water shortage and changes in land-use.
 That means that sustainability science is a broad scientific field which studies integrated social and natural systems, processes and structures and in which the objective of knowledge is the sustainable development of society.
-This interdisciplinary course seeks to provide a general overview in sustainability science and to help students develop new knowledge in order to better understand society’s role as communities beginning transitioning towards sustainable development.
-Topics covered may include: Ecology, Ecosystems and Biodiversity, Human Populations and Development, Water: Hydrologic Cycle and Human Use, Soil: Foundation for Land Ecosystems, Traditional and New Energy Sources, Environmental Hazards and Human Health, Global Climate Change, Atmospheric Pollution, Water Pollution and Its Prevention, and Sustainable Development.
-This course will be offered in the fall and will be taught by Katherine McFadden.
+This interdisciplinary course seeks to provide a general overview in sustainability science and to help students develop new knowledge in order to better understand society’s role as communities begin transitioning towards sustainable development.

 This course satisfies the program's financial management requirement while giving students a foundation in how sustainability issues affect the various sectors of finance and financial approaches, and an understanding of how integrating sustainability principles and practices into finance can be used to make a business become more efficient, effective, reduce risks, create opportunities and provide competitive advantage, for both companies and financial firms alike.
 Students will gain the tools to evaluate, quantify and assess environmental, social and governance (ESG) metrics of companies as a way of differentiating investment choices, as part of understanding why non-financial metrics now represent 75-80% of the market value of publicly-traded companies.
 This course satisfies the M.S. in Sustainability Management program's general and financial management curriculum area requirement.